imhwli/mysqlnotes/README.md

 # MySQL Notes

-SQL is a eclarative langauage
+SQL is a declarative langauage
 MySQL is relational database that describe data and the relationship between data entities